ci4energy/ci4energy.github.io/energy.md

 <h3><b>Description and Topics</b></h3>

-The increasing energy demand that will be derived from developing countries is inevitable.
-Sustainability and efficiency are, therefore, critical taking into account the known limited world resources.
-Energy optimization and resource management play a substantial role in achieving the required sustainable growth.
-In fact, efficient approaches of energy optimization are highly relevant in the planning, operation, and control of energy systems.
-Many optimization problems in the energy domain are complex and exhibit features such as high-dimensionality, high number of constraints, lack of information, noisy and corrupted data.
-Also, sometimes such problems present time constraints requiring solutions in near real-time.
-Hence, achieving good and accurate solutions in a reasonable amount of time remains a challenge for several energy problems.
-Even the state-of-the-art exact solutions require alternative tweaks that often do not achieve the necessary algorithm performance and applicability.
-Evolutionary Computation (EC) has already demonstrated good performance in a wide range of applications in the energy domain and emerged to overcome issues of traditional algorithms to find feasible solutions in real-world applications.
-In fact, the ratio of EC applications in the energy field has been steadily increasing in the last few years and its importance in this field is just starting.
+The growing demand for energy that will come from developing countries is unavoidable.
+Therefore, sustainability and efficacy are important, taking into consideration the known finite resources of the earth.
+Energy efficiency and resource management play a substantial role in achieving the necessary sustainable development.
+In reality, in the planning, operation, and control of energy systems, effective energy optimization approaches are highly important.

+Scope and Topics

-This special session is a follow-up of the previous editions in CEC.
-Papers concerning the application of EC to real-world problems in the energy domain are welcome.
-The problems can be focused on different parts of the energy chain (e.g., heating, cooling, and electricity supply) and different consumer targets (e.g., residential or industrial level).
-Problems dealing with uncertainty, dynamic environments, many-objectives, and large-scale search spaces are more than welcome.
-This special session aims to close the gap between energy engineers and the latest applications of EC to optimization problems in the energy domain.
-Besides, this special session is linked to the competition on “Smart grid optimization problems.”
-Therefore, participants are also welcome to submit the results of their algorithms to our session.
+This special session is a follow-up to the previous editions of the CEC.
+Papers on the application of the EC to real-world problems in the field of energy are welcome.
+Problems may be based in various areas of the energy chain (e.g. heating, cooling and power supply) and different market levels (e.g. household or industrial level).
+Problems of high complexity under uncertainty, dynamic objective settings, many-objectives, and large-scale search spaces are more than welcome.
+This special session aims to bridge the gap between energy engineers and the new EC applications for energy optimization problems.
+In addition, this particular session is related to the “Smart Grid Optimization Problems” competition.
+Participants are also welcome to send the results of their algorithms competition to our session.

-Topics should be related to EC in the energy domain including, but not limited to:
+Topics should concern EC applications or theory in the energy domain including, but not limited to:

-Electric and plug-in hybrid vehicles
+Distributed evolutionary approaches in the energy domain Electric and plug-in hybrid vehicles
 Electricity markets
 Energy scheduling